Near-Optimal Stochastic Bin-Packing in Large Service Systems with Time-Varying Item Sizes: Introduction

-\subsubsection{Main Result}
+\subsection{Main Result}

-We propose a meta-policy named \metapolicyfull\ (\metapolicy) for dispatching jobs in the considered system. \metapolicy\ can take different subroutines as input, and we develop a specific subroutine named \textsc{Single-OPT}.
-We give a brief description of \metapolicy\ and \textsc{Single-OPT} in the Technical Approach below, and leave the detailed description to Section~\ref{sec:sat:conv} and Appendix~\ref{sec:solve-single-lp}.
-We prove that \metapolicy\ with the \textsc{Single-OPT} subroutine is \emph{asymptotically optimal}, in the sense that the expected number of active servers is at most $\left(1+O\left(r^{-0.5}\right)\right)$ times the optimal value of the optimization problem in \eqref{eq:iss-opt-problem-intro}, while the cost rate incurred is at most $\left(1+O\left(r^{-0.5}\right)\right)\cdot \epsilon$.
-It can be shown that the optimal value of \eqref{eq:iss-opt-problem-intro} is $\Theta(r)$, so the resultant additive optimality gap is $O(\sqrt{r})$.
-Note that the policy does violate the cost constraint by a diminishing fraction.
-This main result will be formally presented in Theorem~\ref{theo:asymp-opt}.
+Our main result is an \emph{asymptotically optimal} policy, named \metapolicyfull\ (\metapolicy), for this new setting of SBP in service systems with time-varying job resource requirements.
+The asymptotic optimality is in the sense that under our proposed policy \metapolicy, the expected number of active servers is at most $\left(1+O\left(r^{-0.5}\right)\right)$ times the optimal objective value of the optimization problem in \eqref{eq:iss-opt-problem-intro}, while the cost rate incurred is at most $\left(1+O\left(r^{-0.5}\right)\right)\cdot \epsilon$ (i.e., exceeding the budget by at most a diminishing fraction).
+This asymptotic optimality result translates into an \emph{additive optimality gap} of $O(\sqrt{r})$ in the objective value (expected number of active servers), since the optimal objective value can be shown to be $\Theta(r)$.
+This main result is formally presented in Theorem~\ref{theo:asymp-opt}.

-When we specialize our result to the setting where the resource requirement of a job does not vary over time, we remove the constraint $\costp(\policy) \leq \budget$ and consider a configuration to be feasible if the total resource requirement is within the capacity.
-Then we will get a policy that has an $O(\sqrt{r})$ optimality gap in the objective value.
+Our model can be specialized to the traditional setting of SBP in service systems where jobs' resource requirements remain fixed over time.
+For this specialization, we replace the constraint $\costp(\policy) \leq \budget$ in the problem formulation \eqref{eq:iss-opt-problem-intro} with a capacity constraint, which requires the total resource requirement by jobs on a server to be within the server's resource capacity.
+Our proposed policy \metapolicy\ can then be adapted into one that has an $O(\sqrt{r})$ optimality gap in the objective value, which improves upon the state-of-the-art $o(r)$ optimality gap.
+A discussion on the implementation complexity of \metapolicy\ and how it compares with existing policies for the traditional setting of SBP in service systems is provided in Section~\ref{sec:sat:JRRS-discussion}.
+To be clear, this setting is not a strict special case of the formulation in \eqref{eq:iss-opt-problem-intro} because $\epsilon > 0$ is required there, but our approach and proof carry over.

+From a technical approach perspective, our contribution is a novel approach that decomposes the policy design into two steps: defining a single-server sub-problem, and then converting the solution of the sub-problem into a policy in the original problem.
+This decomposition not only reduces the complexity of policy design but also makes the analysis tractable.
+We provide an overview of this approach in \Cref{sec:intro:approach}.